case-contract-testing/contract-case/docs/maintainers/AddingDsl.md

    mappings section below.
 5. Implement state handler mappings TODO describe
 6. Implement trigger mappings TODO describe
+7. Create a `ContractVerifier` class.
+It must:
+   - Expose the `runVerification` method.
+8. Create a class or type for `RunTestCallback`
-7. Implement DSL for matchers, mocks and states (TODO describe)
+9. Implement DSL for matchers, mocks and states (TODO describe)

 TODO: More steps